Do pest control heaters offer the best form of insect control?

 • Heat levels can be remotely monitored while in operation to maintain the right temperatures throughout the treatment process

-Furthermore, while pest control heaters cannot prevent pests returning to the area later on in the same way a residual layer of pesticide can, leaving these chemicals behind could be harmful for others in the meantime.
+Furthermore, while pest control units or thermal disinfection heaters cannot prevent pests returning to the area later on in the same way a residual layer of pesticide can, leaving these chemicals behind could be harmful for others in the meantime.
 Instead, we would always advocate the use of traps, monitoring and other non-chemical preventative measures.

 Through these benefits, professional heat treatment for bed bugs and other insects now stands head and shoulders above chemical alternatives with regards to both efficiency and safety.